Linuxsmurfen/K8s-mini-cluster/README.md

 - [X] DHCP range

 ### Bootstrap
-Install and configure the plattform
+Install and configure the platform

-- [X] Autoinstall
+- [X] OS provisioning using Netbootxyz
-- [ ] Baremetal provisioning
+- [X] Ubuntu configuration using the autoinstall feature
 - [X] Configure the OS using Ansible
 - [X] Install kubernetes using kubeadm
-- [X] Network setup with Calico
+- [ ] Network setup with Cilium
-- [ ] GitOps using Flux and SOPS
+- [ ] GitOps using ArgoCD

 ### Infra
-Configure all base services using GitOps
+Configure all base services
 - [X] MetalLB
 - [X] Ingress-nginx
 - [X] NFS storage